sflavelle/writing/Incompatible Time (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Mu let her lips curl up into a small smile at the Kid's usage of the town name.
 But was confused as to who she meant.
 "Summon?
 I didn't summon any--"

 Suddenly her eyes snapped open as she realised who she might have meant.
 "WAIT, *that* guy?
-I thought he was stalking me for you!"
+I thought he was stalking me for *you*!"

 "What?
 No!
 Stalking?"